phpbb/documentation/development/extensions/tutorial_key_concepts.rst

 ====================

 A large portion of the phpBB codebase since 3.1 is based on a fundamental mechanism, namely dependency injection.
-The goal is to not have to worry about managing the different dependencies of the components you want to use (e.g.: the database layer, the cache system or the current user object).
+The goal is to not have to worry about managing the different dependencies of the components you want to use (e.g. the database layer, the cache system or the current user object).
 It's also a means to cease using globally scoped variables.